mmistakes/minimal-mistakes/_posts/2018-05-20-A-Toasty-Pomodoro-Timer.md

 - Add an image to your toast
 - Whatever your heart desires

-This post is the first of its kind and I would really appreciate any and all feedback!
-You can follow me on twitter [@PlaAndrew22](https://twitter.com/PlaAndrew22)
+This post is the first of its kind and I would appreciate any and all feedback!
+You can reach me on twitter [@PlaAndrew22](https://twitter.com/PlaAndrew22)